cran/logrx/README.md

 well as the environment that it happened in.
-We set out to create a flexible logging utility that could provide the necessary information to anyone reviewing the code execution so they can recreate the execution environment and run the code for themselves. `{logrx}` is purpose-built for the needs of clinical programming to capture necessary elements of the environment and execution to be able to create a complete view of the program execution.
+We set out to create a flexible logging utility that could provide the necessary information to anyone reviewing the code execution so they can recreate the execution environment and run the code for themselves.
+While we strive to create a comprehensive and accurate log, we also want to keep the package light and unintrusive in a coding environment. `{logrx}` is purpose-built for the needs of clinical programming to capture necessary elements of the environment and execution to be able to create a complete view of the program execution and environment.

 ## Using logrx